Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

-2024Jun27, with huge rain in Hangzhou, i learn Electron and VUE
+2024Jun27, with huge rain in Hangzhou, i learn Electron systematically.
+The code is not so hard as i thought, due to the need is so clear, the only focus is run as a real demo.

 2024Jun26, Learning VUE.